flaviostutz/projen-practical-constructs/lib/README.md

 # lib

+## Tests

+- We use a lot of snapshots on our tests, which in general is not a good practice.
+But in our case we decided to use it because there are lots of files and the snapshots will check if the file contents were changed.
+- Be careful checking manually the errors on snapshots before updating them to be sure that it's not a breaking change to the users of the library

 ## JSII
   - The options of the constructs have to be "interface", not "types" because they are exposed to JSII and it works well only with interfaces
   - The Project type must have an attribute with name "options" in constructor